KlenM/Manuscript-PhD-thesis/2_background/2_2_turb_atmos.md

 The Kolmogorov power-law spectrum model, because of its simple expression, is mostly used in analytical calculations.
 However the $-11/3$ power introduce some challenges when used under integrals over $\kappa$.
 Other problem with this model arises when we take look at the low spectrum region.
-We can see that this model yields infinite value of power density as $L_0 \to \infty$ which is sometimes uses to simplify calculation.
+We can see that this model yields infinite value of power density as $L_0 \to \infty$ which is sometimes used to simplify calculation.
 Such unphysical condition can be fixed by  introducing models that behaves the same in the internal region but smoothly fall-off in the energy and viscosity ranges.
 One of such models is modified von Karman model which introduce decay of power spectral density at the $l_0$ and $L_0$ values
 $$\Phi_n(\kappa) = 0.033 C_n^2 \frac{\exp(-\kappa^2/\kappa_m^2)}{(\kappa^2 + \kappa_0^2)^{11/6}}$$